 Every gambler loves to win when playing in online casinos or sportsbooks.
 But reporting these winnings is another story entirely.
 Determining how much you need to pay in gambling taxes can be tricky, especially if you hate filing your taxes.
-Fortunately, our specialists have put together this free sports betting tax calculator for your gambling winnings.
+Fortunately, our specialists have put together this free gambling winnings tax calculator for your winnings.

 Using the gambling tax calculator is very easy.
 Simply choose your state on the calculator, input your relationship status, taxable income, winnings and click calculate.
 This will then show you a result consisting of two figures:

 - The taxes you need to pay on your gambling winnings

 - The amount that’s yours to keep from your gambling winnings

 Note: Our tax calculator assumed a standard $12,400 deduction for single individuals and $24,800 for married individuals.
 It also does not add any local/municipal taxes.